microsoft/fabricrealtimelab/modules/module10c.md

 With the initial report created, we can consider several next steps:

-1. Enhancing the report with slicers and other elements.
+1. Enhancing the report with slicers, market filters, and other elements.
 2. Evaluate performance of the queries using [Query Insights](https://learn.microsoft.com/en-us/fabric/data-warehouse/query-insights)

 ## :books: Resources